-The method of instructional/ didactic delivery of the Nursing Assistant Program is residential.
+The method of instructional/ didactic delivery of the Nursing Assistant Program is residential and distance education.

 Requirements for Eligibility for Licensure:

 Upon successful completion of the Nursing Assistant Program and all financial indebtedness to the school has been settled, the student is eligible for CNA licensure examination.
 Below are the requirements of the California Department of Public Health: